SolarArbiter/SolarArbiter.github.io/benchmarks.md

 | HRRR intraday | 0Z | 6 hours | 1 hour |
 | RAP intraday | 0Z | 6 hours | 1 hour |

+Note that, as described in [forecast attributes](/definitions/#forecastattrs), the combination of *issue time of day* and *run length/issue frequency* may describe more than one forecast run per day.
+Here, the HRRR and RAP forecasts are issued at 0Z, 6Z, 12Z, and 18Z.

 Please contact the framework administrators if you have suggestions for improvements to the configuration of the automatically generated benchmarks or if you require a custom benchmark configuration for your